Pella86/Schrodinger-religion/Sexuality/Homosexuality.md

 but I would say is very low.

 ##Minoritarian behavior
-One last thing, being gay will always be controversial in a population and itwill always be considered an alternative behavior of the standard heterosexuality.
+One last thing, being gay will always be controversial in a population and it will always be considered an alternative behavior of the standard heterosexuality.

 ##Practical considerations
 Is homosexuality harmful to today's society?
 Is homosexual propaganda more harmful?
 Should the society control sexual behavior of its members?